André Pratte

 André Pratte (born May 12, 1957) is a Canadian journalist and former senator who represented the De Salaberry division in Quebec.
 Before being appointed to the Senate by Prime Minister Justin Trudeau on March 18, 2016, Pratte was a journalist for over 35 years and was editor-in-chief of the Montreal newspaper La Presse.
 He was a member of the Independent Senators Group.

+Early and personal life

+Pratte was born in Quebec City, Quebec and studied political science at the University of Montreal and graduated in 1980.